 Throughout the last few months, we have adapted quickly by offering online classes and workshops to ensure you have the same energising experience as when we were studio-based.

-If you are interested in learning the Graha technique, we invite you to sign up to our workshop on July 17th, 2020.
-It is a novel and inspiring workshop that allows the student to experience, investigate and take away material that will inspire their practice.
+If you are interested in learning the Graha technique, we invite you to sign up to our for our upcoming courses.

 If you prefer to experience the technique first you can also try one of our live or pre-recorded classes with our Master Trainer and Founder, James D’Silva.
 All you will need is a brick or sturdy books and a mat to experience it to its fullest potential.